psahni/aws_saa_prep/neal_davis_course/S3/imp_points.md

 - S3 Standard (durable, immediately available, frequently accessed).
 - S3 Intelligent-Tiering (automatically moves data to the most cost-effective tier).
+    (When company does not know how often a data will be accessed, or which data will be accessed most, and Architect needs to maintain the cost optimized)

 - S3 Standard-IA (durable, immediately available, infrequently accessed).
 - S3 One Zone-IA (lower cost for infrequently accessed data with less resilience).